w-ensink/rabu/README.md

-# rab
-Rust Audio Basics
+# Rust Audio Basics (rab)
+This is a personal project that collects some of the basic utilities I use for audio programming in Rust.
+Feel free to use it and to contribute if you feel something is missing or can be improved.